rpeszek/my-blogs/posts/2023-05-15-FP-refactor-errors-p0.md

 The impression I probably left on you in the previous section was: a naive use of _Alternative_ results in bad error messages.

 I look at the "Who cares about K9 composers" as a deeper issue of 2 conflated errors.
-The code in the previous section conflates errors from parsing JSON data representing one of the possible constituent types (parsing wrong branch), with errors from parsing JSON data that does not represent any of the constituent types (parsing wrong data).
+The code in the previous section conflates errors from parsing JSON data representing one of the possible constituent types (parsing wrong branch), with errors from parsing JSON data that does not represent any of the constituent types (parsing unexpected data).
 This code cannot distinguish between these errors and alternates on both.
-Ideally we would only alternate on the first but there is no obvious way to do that.
+Ideally we would only alternate on the first but there is no obvious way to do that (_aeson_ errors are `String`s).

 Overloaded errors is a concern when programming parsers using `MonadPlus` instances.
 This is subtle and, probably, I have not explained it clearly enough.
 Please give it some thought before dismissing it.